RodentVienna/Simply-Love-SM5/README.md

 # Simply MORE Love (StepMania 5)
 Forked from https://github.com/dguzek/Simply-Love-SM5, "MORE" attempts to bring additional modifications in form of player-modifiers or machine-options to the best theme in the world (your mileage may vary).
 MORE means MORE: all additions to dguzek's work stay intact (and defaulted in most cases), and a player can choose via modifiers if he wants(literally) Simply MORE Love.

+MORE #1:
+The "Receptor Arrows Position" modifier (StomperZ|ITG) in "Extra Modifiers" was an exclusive modifier for StomperZ.
+Now it isn't exclusive anymore, and available in any game mode.
+Plus, the "ITG" position in reverse scroll has been slightly updated to provide the same distance towards the "StomperZ" as in standard scroll.

 # Simply Love (StepMania 5)